 Address: 9 Waterloo Road, Macquarie Park, Sydney 2113

 Dead Ringer isn’t your typical Sydney café.
-There’s no smashed avo or coffee.
+There’s no smashed avo, french toast or coffee.
 Instead this Surry Hills spot is dedicated to contemporary food inspired by an eclectic spread of cuisines, as well as killer drinks.
 That concept carries over into the bottomless brunch, with the set menu including plates like cured salmon with labneh, caramelised onion frittata, pumpkin and ricotta rolls and slow-roasted chicken.

 Price: $45 for food. $30 for bottomless mimosas, or $50 for bottomless prosecco.